FeatureBaseDB/featurebase/transaction.md

 for now; this is a placeholder intended to allow us to solve shorter-term problems.

-The primaryw purpose of this is to allow an exclusive transaction to block new ingest activity from starting, while permitting existing ingest operations to complete, even if a single ingest requires multiple operations.
+The primary purpose of this is to allow an exclusive transaction to block new ingest activity from starting, while permitting existing ingest operations to complete, even if a single ingest requires multiple operations.
 This allows users with cooperating ingest operations to ensure a stable state